indypy/2019.indypy.org/hike.rst

 Logistics
 ---------

 This event will be ticketed seperately.
+Please email info@pycascades.com to RSVP.

 -  Date & Time: Leaves promptly at **Thursday, May 18, 2 PM**.
 Meet at **1:45**.